arcticfoxrc/pennywise/public/docs/setup.md

 ![Firebase Dashboard](pics/ss1.png)

 4. **Upgrade to the Blaze Plan:**
     - By default, your project will be on the "Spark" plan.
-To enable all features required for PennyWise, you must upgrade to the "Blaze" (pay-as-you-go) plan.
+To enable all features required for PennyFox, you must upgrade to the "Blaze" (pay-as-you-go) plan.
     - In the bottom-left corner of the navigation menu, click on the **"Upgrade"** button.
     - Select the **Blaze plan** and follow the prompts to create a Cloud Billing account.
 This will require a credit